mui/material-ui/docs/src/pages/customization/themes.md

 });
 ```

-If `palette.primary` or `palette.secondary` objects are provided,
-they will replace the defaults.
+**Providing the colors directly**

+If the intent object contains custom colors using any of the
+`main`, `light`, `dark` or `contrastText` keys, these map as follows:

-If the `dark` and / or `light` keys are omitted, their value(s) will be calculated from `main`,
+- If the `dark` and / or `light` keys are omitted, their value(s) will be calculated from `main`,
 according to the `tonalOffset` value.

-If `contrastText` is omitted, its value will be calculated to contrast with `main`,
+- If `contrastText` is omitted, its value will be calculated to contrast with `main`,
 according to the`contrastThreshold` value.

 Both the `tonalOffset` and `contrastThreshold` values may be customized as needed.
+A higher value for `tonalOffset` will make calculate values for `light` lighter, and `dark` darker.
+A higher value for `contrastThreshold` increases the point at which a background color is considered
+light, and given a dark `contrastText`.

 Note that `contrastThreshold` follows a non-linear curve.

 #### Example